jagadeesh-k-2802/simple-email-fork/README.md

 * is not maintained
 * stores your email on their servers
 * is closed source, potentially violating your privacy

-This app is minimalistic by design, so you can concentrate on reading and writing messages.
+* has "pro" features for basic things and hasn't transparent way to purchase that features

-This app starts a foreground service with a low priority status bar notification to make sure you'll never miss new email.
+SimpleEmail is minimalistic by design, so you can concentrate on reading and writing messages, it starts a foreground service with a low priority status bar notification to make sure you'll never miss new email.

 ## Features